Does Your Health Insurance Agent Go Above and Beyond?

 Even if your company has an agent, however, you could still be losing out on serious cost savings and service.

-What if you are?
+How do you know if you are?

 Assist You With Claim Issues

-Negotiate Renewal Rates
+Negotiate Insurance Plan Renewal Rates

-Renewals happen almost every year, and without a skilled and experienced broker or agent, premiums could skyrocket as could out-of-pocket expenses for employees.
+Renewals happen almost every year, and without a skilled and experienced health insurance broker or agent, premiums could skyrocket as could out-of-pocket expenses for employees.
 Your agent should be negotiating renewal rates on your behalf.

-Provide Information About Plans
+Provide Information About Health Insurance Plans

 Your health insurance agent should also explain your benefits, plan designs, and options to employees if needed.
 Since your plans may change from year to year, it’s important that your agent does this every single enrollment period.